starfishlover62/RedditSearch/README.md

     ### Interacting
     * Pressing i will open up the image of the post, if it is an image post instead of a text post.
     * pressing o will open the post up on the official reddit website, in your default web browser
-    * Pressing u will shift to another screen that contains only the url of the post.
-Pressing any key will return from this screen.
+    * Pressing u will shift to another screen that displays a file name.
+All of the links in the post have been written to the file.
+Links are written in the order they are added.
+So the newest links will be at the bottom of the file.
+After you have viewed the links, it is safe to delete them from the file.
     * Pressing m will open up the page of the author on the official reddit website, in your default web browser.

 # Issues:

-* links do not display right